Miquel Costa i Llobera: Tribute

 In 1970, on the mountain of Montjuïc in Barcelona, the Mossèn Costa i Llobera Gardens were created, a botanical garden dedicated to the poet.

 Several schools in Spain bear the name of the poet: one in the Can Caralleu neighborhood of Barcelona, another in Pollença, another in the city center of Palma and another in the municipality of Marratxí.

 To commemorate the centenary of the death of the poet, the City Council of Pollença approved that the year 2022 should be proclaimed as Any Costa i Llobera.

-A diocesan process began for his beatification on October 15, 1982.
-Recently, on January 19, 2023, Pope Francis promulgated the decree that recognized the “heroic virtues” of Costa i Llobera and declared him a Venerable Servant of God.
+A diocesan process began for his beatification on 15 October 1982.
+On 19 January 2023, Pope Francis promulgated the decree that recognized the "heroic virtues" of Costa i Llobera and declared him a Venerable Servant of God.

+On 3 February 2025, an asteroid was named after him: (397800) Costaillobera.